algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-05-26-scikit-guide.md

 tags: [algo-model-guide]
 show_related: true
 author: steph_kim
+image:
+    teaser: /language_logos/python.png
 ---

-Welcome to hosting your scikit-learn model on Algorithmia!
+Welcome to hosting your <a href="http://scikit-learn.org/stable/index.html">scikit-learn</a> model on Algorithmia!
 This guide is designed as an introduction to hosting a scikit-learn model and publishing an algorithm even if you’ve never used Algorithmia before.